SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 a [Verify payment](#verify-payments) (without withdrawing any money).

 Setting `disableStoredPaymentDetails` to `true` will turn off all stored payment details for the current purchase.
-The consumer will also not be asked if they want to store the payment detail that will be part of the purchase.
-When you use this feature it is important that you in advance have asked the consumer if it is ok to store their payment details for later use.
+The payer will also not be asked if they want to store the payment detail that will be part of the purchase.
+When you use this feature it is important that you have asked the payer in advance if it is ok to store their payment details for later use.

-Most often you will use the `disableStoredPaymentDetails` when you combine this feature with the [Instrument Mode](#instrument-mode) capability.
+Most often you will use the `disableStoredPaymentDetails` feature in combination with the [Instrument Mode](#instrument-mode) capability.
 If you build your own menu and want to show stored payment details, you will need to set the `disableStoredPaymentDetails` to `true`.
-It is important that you then store the `paymentToken` in your system or call Swedbank Pay with the `payerReference` to get all active payment tokens registered on that consumer when building your menu.
+It is important that you then store the `paymentToken` in your system or call Swedbank Pay with the `payerReference` to get all active payment tokens registered on that payer when building your menu.

 ### GDPR

-Remember that you will have the responsibility to enforce GDPR requirements and let the consumer remove active payment tokens when they want.
-It is up to you how to implement this functionality on your side but Swedbank Pay will have the API needed for you to ensure that cleaning up old data is easy.
+Remember that you will have the responsibility to enforce GDPR requirements and let the payer remove active payment tokens when they want.
+It is up to you how to implement this functionality on your side but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
 It is possible to query for all active payment tokens registered on a specific `payerReference`.
-Then you can either remove all tokens for that consumer or only a subset of all tokens.
+Then you can either remove all tokens for that payer or only a subset of all tokens.

 {% endif %}